canro91/canro91.github.io/_posts/2020-08-11-HowToCreateFakesWithMoq.md

 Moq has chosen this simplification to make it easier to use.
 But, this could lead to misusing the term **mock**.
 Notice I have deliberately used the word "fake" instead of "mock" so far.

+<div class="message">If you want to learn the difference between stubs and mocks, check <a href="/2021/05/24/WhatAreFakesInTesting">What are fakes in unit testing</a>.</div>

 For Moq, `MockRepository` is a factory of mocks.
 You can verify all mocks created from this factory in a single call.
 But, a repository is a pattern to abstract creating and accessing records in a data store.
 You will find `OrderRepository` or `EmployeeRepository`.
 Are `MockSession` or `MockGroup` better alternatives?
 Probably.
 Naming is hard anyways.

 ### Conclusion